nbaltens/Pizza-Restaurant/README.md

 # Pizza-Restaurant
-A restaurant website constructed from a designed mockup.
+A restaurant website constructed from a PDF mockup.
 Built with HTML, CSS, ad Javascript